h2oai/sparkling-water/doc/src/site/sphinx/tutorials/secured_flow.rst

     .. tab-container:: Python
         :title: Python

-        To enable https in Pysparkling, you can start PySparkling as:
+        To enable https in PySparkling, you can start PySparkling as:

         .. code:: shell